Abdallah0799/airflow/README.md

 # Airflow (WIP 🏗)

 This repository contains a standard **Apache Airflow** application packaged with **Docker** and **Docker Compose**.
 It includes a custom Airflow image.
 It uses the Celery Executor.
+The database used for Airflow is a Neon Postgres database.

 It will be used to orchestrate various data workflows.